jggcabana/technical-challenge-web/README.md

 ## Development server

 Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
+Be sure to run the API project that this app will consume.
+For more information, visit https://github.com/jggcabana/technical-challenge-webapi